dnandha/miauth/README.md

-# Xiaomi Mi / Nb BLE client
+# Xiaomi Mi / Nb BLE authentication
 Many great apps stopped working because of protocol changes in the Xiaomi BLE communication.
 I found only very few apps that were able to perform pairing like in Mi Home, including two dashboard apps that were heavily obfuscated to prevent reverse engineering.

 After spending many, many days and nights unraveling the new authentication protocol I have decided to release my work free of charge.
 My wish is that those apps and projects that went dead (and are getting review bombed...) soon come back to live.
 If you appreciate and value my work, please [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=PVK44XRRZWTKG)